Obviously 5 Believers: Influence and covers

 The band Obviously 5 Believers, named after the song and taking inspiration from Dylan and the Rolling Stones, formed in Birmingham, England in 1979.
 Members included Stephen Duffy, a founder member of Duran Duran, and Dave Kusworth, later of Jacobites.
 Later renamed the Hawks, they released only one single before breaking up at the end of 1981, although a compilation of their recordings was released in 2021 as the album Obviously 5 Believers.

 "Obviously 5 Believers" was often included in live sets by Top Jimmy & The Rhythm Pigs.
 A 1981 rendition was described by Don Waller as "the sonic equivalent of a bar fight".
 Chris Morris regarded the version included on the band's only album, Pigus Drunkus Maximus, recorded in 1981 but released in 1987, as one of the record's highlights.
 The Boston Phoenix reviewer Don Snowden praised it as one of the album's "sublime two-minute power shots".
-Old Crow Medicine Show performed all the songs from Blonde on Blonde live at a Country Music Hall of Fame and Museum event celebrating of 50 year of the album.
-The performance was relesed in 2017 as 50 Years of Blonde on Blonde.
+Old Crow Medicine Show performed all the songs from Blonde on Blonde live at a Country Music Hall of Fame and Museum event celebrating the 50th year of the album.
+The performance was released in 2017 as 50 Years of Blonde on Blonde.
 Their version of "Obviously 5 Believers", which featured a fiddle solo, was described as a "strutting blues jaunt" by Dan Hyman in Rolling Stone, and a "bluegrass breakdown" by the Knoxville News Sentinel reviewer Wayne Bledsoe.